sitepilot/ansible-playbooks/README.md

 # Autopilot Ansible Playbooks

-## Overview

 Ansible playbooks for setting up an optimized web server for WordPress and Laravel.
 These playbooks are used by Autopilot  (our cloud server control panel) and are perfect for:

 * Local development environments.
 * High-performance production servers (with caching).